Atul3007/BookManagementSystem/readme.md

 Copy code
 npm install
 Running the Application
-Start the application locally:
+Now you're ready to run the application locally:

+Start the application:

 bash
 Copy code
 npm start
-The API will be accessible at http://localhost:8000.
+The API will be available at http://localhost:8000.

-You can now use an API testing tool or a web browser to interact with the API using the provided endpoints.
+You can use an API testing tool or a web browser to interact with the API using the provided endpoints.

 API Usage
+Here's how you can use the API endpoints:

 GET /all-books: Retrieve a list of all books in the database.

 POST /create-book: Create a new book by sending a POST request with the book data in the request body.